skmin-lab/unixmd/docs/source/objects/mqc/ct.rst

 Coupled-trajectory mixed quantum-classical (CTMQC) method is included in PyUNIxMD package.
-Electronic equation of motion in CTMQC contains "decoherence term" which is derived from exact factorization, in addition to Eherenfest term, i.e.
+Electronic equation of motion in CTMQC contains "decoherence term" which is derived from exact factorization, in addition to Eherenfest term.
+The propagation of nuclei and electrons is done as follows.

-< Nuclei >

 .. math::